StainlessStasis/CobblemonSpawnAlerts/README.md

 ## More to come!
 I just started making this mod, so it is quite obviously lacking many features.
 In no particular order, I plan to add:
-* Serverside global alerts
+* Serverside global alerts & alert for despawn/faint
 * Sounds
 * Abilities
 * EVs
-* Neoforge support
 * Individually customizable hoverable stats

 I may also add the following, but I'm unsure: